 It has a minimum altitude of 2,240 meters above sea level and is surrounded by mountains and volcanoes that reach elevations of over 5,000 meters.
 Mexico City has an area of 1,495 square km.

 This valley has no natural drainage outlet for the waters that flow from the mountainsides, making the city vulnerable to flooding.
 Drainage was engineered through the use of canals and tunnels starting in the 17th century.

 Mexico City primarily rests on what was Lake Texcoco, a system of interconnected salt and freshwater lakes.
 Only a small section of the original lake remains, located outside the Federal District, in the municipality of Atenco, State of Mexico.

 The Aztecs built dikes to separate the freshwater used to raise crops in chinampas and to prevent recurrent floods.
 These dikes were destroyed during the siege of Tenochtitlan, and during colonial times the Spanish regularly drained the lake to prevent floods.

 Lake Texcoco was drained starting from the 17th century.
 Although none of the lake waters remain, the city rests on the lake bed’s heavily saturated clay.
 This soft base is collapsing due to the over-extraction of groundwater, called groundwater-related subsidence.

-Since the beginning of the 20th century the city has sunk as much as nine metres (30 feet) in some areas.
+Since the beginning of the 20th century, the city has sunk as much as nine meters in some areas.
 This sinking is causing problems with runoff and wastewater management, leading to flooding problems, especially during the rainy season.